zhaoxinf/FANzhaoxin666.github.io/index.md

 ## Background

-+ 2021.6-now, working as a remote algorithm researcher in **Neral**.
++ 2021.6-now, working as a remote algorithm researcher in **Nreal**.
 6D object pose estimation.
 + 2021.6-now, working as a technical consultant in **PsyAI**.
 Human body reconstruction.
 + 2020.10-2021.06, working as a research intern in **Bytedance Inc**.
 6D object pose estimation.
 + 2020.05-2020.06，working as a research intern in **DeepGLint**.
 Vision based diagnose.